The Picsha AI Asset Pipeline

 -

-- Word & Markdown to PDF: We utilize a headless LibreOffice container (
+- Office & Text to PDF: We utilize a headless LibreOffice container (

-soffice --headless) to faithfully convert documents into standard PDFs.
+soffice --headless) to faithfully convert documents (including Word, PowerPoint, Excel, CSV, and HTML) into standard PDFs.
 For Markdown (.md), we first parse it into styled HTML with GitHub-flavored typography before converting it via LibreOffice. - Poster Extraction: The first page of the document is rendered down into a high-res

 poster.jpgto serve as a visual cover image. - Text Extraction: The raw text within the document is scraped and securely buffered into memory.

-- Word & Markdown to PDF: We utilize a headless LibreOffice container (
+- Office & Text to PDF: We utilize a headless LibreOffice container (

 -